The recent growth of online pharmacy service providers such as Pharmacy2u, Echo and Well have inspired some pharmacists and worried many others.

 Although at present only 2% percent of all prescriptions are dispensed by online pharmacies compared with general internet sales which hit 36% last year, you don’t need a crystal ball to see which way things are headed.

 Of course, we could blame the pandemic but the trend has been moving in this direction for a long time.
-A public hungry for convenience, often viewing medicines as just another consumable, have gravitated towards providers offering expediency.
+A public hungry for convenience, often viewing medicines as just another consumable, have gravitated toward providers offering expediency.
 And it’s not just NHS prescriptions.
-Online services who have combined an effective ‘consultation with supply’ for various chronic and acute conditions have also seen huge gains.
+Online services that have combined an effective ‘consultation with supply’ for various chronic and acute conditions have also seen huge gains.

 So clearly there is an opportunity in online pharmacy.
 But before you rush off to set up your online service, there are a few things you may want to carefully think about.

 First and foremost, you need to think about the scale of your ambition.
 For example, if you currently operate community pharmacies and simply want to have an online presence so your customers can access your services better, then this can be fairly straightforward.
-There are a number of suppliers that will provide ‘out of the box’ websites with ordering capabilities that allow you to offer OTC and repeat ordering to patients.
-This can be a cost-effective way to enhance your profile whilst allowing you to continue to focus on your bricks and mortar business.
+There are a number of suppliers that will provide ‘out of the box’ websites with ordering capabilities that allow you to offer OTC and repeat orders to patients.
+This can be a cost-effective way to enhance your profile while allowing you to continue to focus on your brick-and-mortar business.

 Online pharmacies can be categorised into OTC, Private Services and NHS Dispensing.
 You will need to decide which area you will be going into.
 Whilst it is tempting to do a bit of everything, sometimes having a clear focus allows you specialise in one area and become the best in class.